When men can’t climax: let’s talk about delayed ejaculation

-For 1-5% of men, delayed ejaculation (DE), also called male orgasmic disorder, retarded or absent ejaculation, isn’t a source of pride, but of frustration and distress.
+Delayed ejaculation (DE), also called male orgasmic disorder, retarded or absent ejaculation, isn’t a source of pride, but of frustration and distress.

 DE is talked about less than some more common male sexual problems such as erectile dysfunction (ED) and premature ejaculation (PE), however that doesn’t make it any less distressing for the man and his partner.

 DE occurs when the ejaculatory reflex is ‘over inhibited’ – the threshold to orgasm is too high to achieve.
 Men suffering with DE tend to still feel sexual desire and arousal; they can get and maintain an erection.
 Sexual arousal can build up to a point where you feel very close to climaxing, but it just won’t happen, even after 30 to 60 minutes of thrusting during intercourse.
 This can leave you feeling starved of closeness to your partner as well as missing that release of tension and subsequent relaxation, which reaching orgasm can bring.

 You may have suffered with DE since you were sexually active or it may have begun gradually or suddenly.
 Many men with psychologically induced DE find that it only occurs during penetrative intercourse with a partner.
 Masturbation on their own, with a partner masturbating them, or oral sex may often lead to a fulfilling orgasm and ejaculation.
 The problem may be specific to a certain situation – often this is penetrative sex.

 DE can lead to the avoidance of sex and relationships.
 If you are left feeling frustrated or disappointed every time you have sex, it’s understandable that you’d tend not to engage in sexual activity.